How Investors Can Grab Better Returns for Oils and Energy Using the Zacks ESP Screener

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-The final step today is to look at a stock that meets our ESP qualifications.
-Denbury (DEN) earns a #3 (Hold) 21 days from its next quarterly earnings release on November 4, 2021, and its Most Accurate Estimate comes in at $0.63 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+EOG Resources (EOG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.96 a share 17 days away from its upcoming earnings release on November 4, 2021.

-DEN has an Earnings ESP figure of 24.75%, which, as explained above, is calculated by taking the percentage difference between the $0.63 Most Accurate Estimate and the Zacks Consensus Estimate of $0.51.
-Denbury is one of just a large database of stocks with positive ESPs.
+EOG has an Earnings ESP figure of 1.11%, which, as explained above, is calculated by taking the percentage difference between the $1.96 Most Accurate Estimate and the Zacks Consensus Estimate of $1.93.
+EOG Resources is one of just a large database of stocks with positive ESPs.
 These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.